 The founders of this century did not limit their operations to iron.
 I am not aware that bronze cannon continued to be made, but the casting of brass was extensively carried on.
 Bell-founding was successfully practised.
 The churchwardens' accounts at Eastbourne show that a new peal for their church was cast at Chiddingly.
-The following extracts are interesting :
+The following extracts are interesting:

-DISBUBSEMENTS, A.D.
-1651.
+DISBURSEMENTS, A.D.
+1651

-£ \$. đ.
-"Item, to the bell-ffounder, John Lulham, for castinge the bells by composition "Item, to John Lulham, for addition of belmettall, and for six 7 0 0 daies labour about the bells, besides the remaininge mettall 2 5 0 from Chittingly, June the 5th and July the 8th 1 10 0 0 0 8 3 0 0

-There are many other entries relating to expenses about the bells.
+~ 5 ~ "Item, to the Bell-ffounder, John Lulham, for casting the bells by composition 7 0 0 "Item, to John Lulham, for addition of belmettall, and for six daies labour about the bells, besides the remaininge mettall after the castinge 2 5 0 "Item, for carrying the bells and belmettall to Chittingly, and from Chittingly, June the 5th and July the 8th 1 10 0 "Item, to Mr ffrench (of Chiddingly) and the fforger, for the treble clapper 8 0 "Item, to J.L. for his dyet and horsemeate, 3 daies 3 0 There are many other entries relating to expenses about t he bells • potts, weighing 361i, at 5d. the pound he pound 0 15 043